Important information for applicants

 i.
 Work grants

-Pro Helvetia supports the creation of innovative, sustainable and marketable design products through annual calls for applications.
+Pro Helvetia supports the creation of innovative, sustainable and marketable design products through biannual calls for applications.
 The Arts Council envisages four funding phases from concept to market launch:

 - Concept development funding

 - Production funding